RayanYousef/Camera-Free-Minimap/README.md

 improving performance in your Unity projects, as it eliminates the overhead associated with rendering a secondary camera view.
 ### Ease of Setup:
-Setting up the Camera Free Minimap is straightforward and userfriendly.
+Setting up the Camera Free Minimap is straightforward and user friendly.
 You can quickly integrate it into your project, making it accessible for developers of all skill levels.
 In-Depth Script Comments: The included scripts are well-documented with detailed comments.
 This makes it easier for developers to understand and